 - 2. Use the "TEST" button to check that the rcd is working each time it is used.
-Reset the rcd according to the instructions supplied with it - If an extension cable is required follow any special instructions given by the hire company.
-If the hire company have not given any special instructions, a suitably rated heavy duty one only should be used, no longer than 50 metres (160 feet).
+Reset the rcd according to the instructions supplied with it. - 3.
+If an extension cable is required, follow any special instructions given by the hire company.
+If the hire company have not special aiven anv instructions, a suitably rated heavy duty one only should be feet).
 Plug it directly into the rcd.